bccp/nbodykit/README.rst

 ------------

-We perform integrated tests of the code, including all built-in algorithms, in a miniconda environment for Python 2.7 and Python 3.4.
+We perform integrated tests of the code, including all built-in algorithms, in a miniconda environment for Python 2.7, 3.5, and 3.6.

 .. image:: https://travis-ci.org/bccp/nbodykit.svg?branch=master
     :alt: Build Status